neorning97/Master-s-thesis/scripts/3D_properties/subcompartment_tracks/README.md

 | t(2;10)        | WT, C1 only | chr2: 0–131.7 Mb | chr10: 39.8–133.8 Mb |

 t(2;10) is only plotted for WT and C1 because it does not occur in T1.
-Breakpoint coordinates are read directly from the translocation BED files.
-They do not need to be hardcoded in the script.
+Breakpoint coordinates are read directly from the translocation BED files, so they do not need to be hardcoded in the script.

 ---